CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-collection-subprofiles.md

 ## Available parameters

-The following parameters can be added to the URL as variables for the call:
+The following parameters can be added to the URL as variables:

 * **start**: first subprofile to fetch
 * **limit**: length of the batch to fetch